-Once the DNS settings have fully propagated, you can use the “Retry SSL” button on your site’s page in your My Pressable Control Panel:
+Once the DNS settings have fully propagated, the three icons next to your domain on the site’s page in your My Pressable Control Panel will turn green:

-You should then confirm this by visiting your site to ensure the error message there has also gone away.
+You should then confirm this by visiting your site to ensure there is no error message.
 Make sure you clear your browser cache before doing this, as you can sometimes have the old version cached in your browser which will still show the SSL error.